brianliu97/brianliu97.github.io/_pages/about.md

 Welcome to my website!
 I am a final-year PhD candidate in the Operations Research Center at MIT where I am advised by Professor Rahul Mazumder.
 Prior to graduate school, I was a Data and Applied Scientist at Microsoft and I graduated  Cornell with a B.S. in Operations Research.

-My research sits at the intersection of operations research, statistics, and computer science, and I focus on leveraging techniques from discrete and combinatorial optimization to develop efficient, explainable algorithms for machine learning.
+My research focuses on leveraging techniques from discrete and combinatorial optimization to develop efficient, explainable algorithms for machine learning.
 I am particularly interested in extracting interpretable models from complex black-boxes, with considerations to multiple objectives such as accuracy, compactness, and stability.
 From an applied perspective, I have also worked on using these methods to tackle data science problems in healthcare operations.

 **I am on the 2025–2026 academic job market!**